How our complaints procedure works

 For all complaints that cannot be dealt with immediately, we will send out an acknowledgement within three days of receiving the complaint and tell you who is dealing with it.

-If you are still unhappy with the response you receive you can ask the Chief Executive or a member of the corporate management team to review your case.
+If you are still unhappy with the response you receive you can ask for the Group Manager to review your case.

 Your District Councillor is there to represent you and, if you wish, you can ask him or her to help you.
 Names and contact details of councillors are available at Your Councillors.